 This building called Salzspeicher (salt store), built in the 16th century, stored Salt aka White Gold.
 It is now a shopping complex.
 Before the advent of refrigerators, salt was a precious commodity, for it was relatively rare and used for preservation of food.

-At the city center, which is much like any city in the world, a central plaza where the concertation of activity takes place, given the malls and eateries, I grab a cup of marzipan tea, sipping on it, I analyze the atrocities of WWII and thank God, for it’s over.
+At the city centre, which is much like any city in the world, a central plaza where the concertation of activities take place, given the malls and eateries, I grab a cup of marzipan tea, sipping on it, I analyze the atrocities of WWII and thank God, for it’s over.

 Speaking of marzipan tea, Luebeck is also a Mecca for marzipan lovers.